siju-s/TradeList/Demos/Sprint2.md

 ![Alt text](createuser.png)
 * Grid Component :
 * Index Page : The index page contains all the components that we have developed tp this date.
 This is a rough sketch of how out website would look like in the end.
 End to end user testing and unit testing was performed on each component.
+* View Post Component : The view post component uses material UI components like MatCardModule and MatButtonModule for the card layout.
+This component will display the posts that the end user has created using the Create Post Component Form.
+The View Post component displays the name, description, categories, images along with the contact information of the user who has created the posting.
+It also allows the user to share and flag the posting in case they want to forward it to someone or find it inappropriate.
+This component receives data from the backend and displays the contents in a card format.
 ![Alt text](index.png)